MoviePass Cuts Plan to Three Movies a Month

 The struggling movie ticket subscription service has abandoned its proposed price hike and will keep its monthly rate at $9.95.

-"Beginning August 15, 2018, MoviePass subscribers will transition to the new plan upon their renewal, which gives subscribers up to three movies a month for $9.95, and up to a $5.00 discount for any additional movie tickets," Helios and Matheson Analytics, the parent company of the struggling movie subscription and ticketing service, said in a statement on Monday.
+"Beginning August 15, 2018, MoviePass subscribers will transition to the new plan upon their renewal, which gives subscribers up to three movies a month for $9.95, and up to a $5.00 discount for any additional movie tickets," Helios and Matheson Analytics, the parent company of the struggling movie subscription and ticketing service, said Monday in a statement.

 The latest pricing model for MoviePass follows a cash crunch for Helios and Matheson and a plunge in its share price, a steep fall for MoviePass after it launched a year ago by offering as many as 30 tickets a month to the local cinema for the price of one.
 Despite the cratering share price and Wall Street concluding MoviePass is running on fumes and not expected to survive, Helios and Matheson with its new plan restored major studio first run films and suspended peak pricing and ticket verification after a series of subscriber complaints.